cyberbotics/urdf2webots/README.md

 - Generate a URDF file from a ROS repository.
 - Convert your URDF file to a Webots PROTO file.
 - Load your converted model into Webots and make final adjustments.
+- Convert your URDF file to a Webots Robot string and import it.

 ## Notes